sihensel/docs/README.md

-# docs
+# Markdown

-My personal documentation
+This repo contains all of my personal documentation on different topics, written in markdown.